 CoolMax is one of the most common fabrics used inside lots of different makes of helmets (Kabuto, AGV, Nexx, etc.).
 It’s a polyester fabric designed to be moisture wicking and breathable – and in pulling moisture away from your head, keeps your head cooler, hence the name.

-Dri-Lex is sometimes found in AGV helmets.
-It’s a moisture-wicking material made by Faytex that also has a nice soft feel, is odor resistant, breatheable and with decent abrasion resistance.
+Dri-Lex is sometimes found in AGV and 6D helmets.
+It’s a moisture wicking material made by Faytex that also has a nice soft feel, is odor resistant, breatheable and with decent abrasion resistance.

 Interpower is a fabric treatment found inside some Suomy helmets that’s designed to reduce the contact points between the skin and fabric thereby reducing moisture build-up.

 Max Dry is a high quality and comfortable moisture wicking fabric used by Shoei.
 They claim it absorbs and dissipates sweat twice as fast as nylon interiors.